 where $\bm{T}_{i}^{\lambda\dagger}$ and $\bm{T}_{i}^{\lambda}$ with $\lambda=1,\ldots ,N^{2}-1$ denote the $\text{SU}(N)$ spin operators and their Hermite conjugates.
 They get their explicit expression from the $\text{SU}(N)$ Lie algebra generators.
 In the fermion case, the local state space is described by those antisymmetric representations of the $\text{SU}(N)$ group.
 For instance, when the average local density $n$ satisfies $n < 1$, the local degree of freedom is described by the direct sum of the trivial hole $\left(singlet\right)$ and the N-dimensional fundamental, irreducible representation of $\text{SU}(N)$ $\left(\Box\right)$.
 The coefficient $\gamma$ in the interaction term depends on the choice of generator basis.
 We choose the interaction Hamiltonian in a simple form with zero trace

 where the interaction term is consistent with the usual form

-with 2-site permutation operator $P_{ij}$ exchange the state on site $i,j$.
+with 2-site permutation operator $P_{ij}$ exchanges the states on sites $i$ and $j$.

-We use the DMRG algorithm to study $\text{SU}(3)$ \emph{t-J} chain with open boundary condition and the length up to $L=120$ sites.
-The DMRG algorithm conserves the total particle number $N_{tot}=nL$, set to multiples of 3 to maintain color neutrality.
-We extrapolate the thermodynamic limit by calculating systems of size $L=30,60,90$.
-These calculations use the ITensor library\cite{fishman_itensor_2020} DMRG update, keeping the bond dimension $m$ up to 5,000.
-The maximum truncation error of ground state DMRG simulation was of order $10^{-8}$.
-At least 100 sweeps are done for all density and interaction settings.
+We use the DMRG algorithm to study $\text{SU}(3)$ \emph{t-J} chain with open boundary conditions and the length up to $L=120$ sites.
+The DMRG algorithm conserves the total particle number $N_{tot}=nL$, which is set to multiples of 3 to ensure color neutrality.
+We extrapolate the thermodynamic limit by studying systems of lengths $L=30, 60, and 90$.
+These calculations use the ITensor library\cite{fishman_itensor_2020} DMRG update, with a bond dimension of up to $m=5,000$.
+The maximum truncation error of ground state DMRG simulation is on the order of $10^{-8}$.
+At least 100 sweeps are performed for all density and interaction parameters.

-We calculated the energy gap to $\text{SU}(3)$ spin-flip excitations to characterize the phases and find the phase boundaries.
-Several kinds of correlation functions are also calculated to describe the different phases, such as the density-density correlation function,
+We calculated the energy gap to $\text{SU}(3)$ spin-flip excitations to characterize the phases and determine their boundaries.
+Various correlation functions were also calculated to characterize the distinct phases, such as the density-density correlation function,

 The $\text{SU}(3)$ spin-spin correlation function is calculated as